seanleong339/Twitdockair/README.md

 docker-compose -f airflow-docker-compose.yaml up -d docker-compose -f postgres-docker-compose.yaml up -d
 ```
-In Windows, run the batch file 'start.bat'
+In Windows, run the batch file 'start.bat' in folder 'run'

 2. Go to 'localhost:8080' in your browser, and use the username 'admin' password 'airflow' to access the Airflow GUI
 3. When done with the pipeline, clean up and shut down by running